-There were two reasons why I returned to Armenia in the second half of April.
+There were two reasons why I’ve decided to travel to Armenia in the second half of April.
 And both were strictly connected to each other.
 You see, I had these silly dreams: to see my all time favorite band – System of a Down – live in Armenia and to be in this small Caucasus country for the centennial of the Armenian Genocide.
 While the second part was pretty easy to do, I just had to be in Armenia around 24th April 2015 the concert was more tricky.
 Even if all the members of SOAD are of Armenian origins they have never played in their homeland.
 Not until 2015.
 As soon as I figured out they’ve announced a new tour, commemorating the Armenian Genocide, with a final (free) show in Yerevan on 23rd April I started looking for flights to Caucasus and eventually booked one.

 It keeps surprising me why I’m that interested in Armenian Genocide.
 I don’t have any Armenian origins, I don’t know many Armenians… But these heavy, difficult issues interest me big time and some (like that or Sarajevo siege) are more fascinating than other.
 I must admit few years ago I didn’t know much about the Armenian Genocide, it was System of a Down songs and my first visit to Yerevan in 2012 that made me more and more curious about the issue.
 For some reason we don’t learn all that much about it at schools and we really should.
 It was the first genocide of the 20th century and maybe if the world had reacted more strongly to it the history would have been different and less tragic events would have occurred over the past hundred years…